Bejasc/bejasc.github.io/Index.md

 ## Welcome!
-This is the about page
+This is the home page